 If you’re not eligible for the loan forgiveness programs, it’s important to have a student loan repayment strategy in place.

 If you took out federal student loans and are having trouble making payments, look into income-based repayment plans, which adjust your payments according to your income.
-If you also work in the non-profit sector, you could qualify for a public service loan forgiveness program, which could forgive your loans after you make 120 qualifying payments.
+If you also work in the non-profit sector, you could qualify for a Public Service Loan Forgiveness program (PSLF), which could forgive your loans after you make 120 qualifying payments.
+Changes are continuing to be rolled out regarding federal student loans, including possible future changes to PSLF.
+Ensure you aren’t caught off guard by these changes by staying up to date on announcements from the Federal Student Aid website.

 And you can consider refinancing your student loans as a way to help manage your monthly payment or lower your interest rate.
 If your credit score improved since you first took out the loan – and this is the case for many students when they first start working – you may qualify for a lower interest rate through refinancing.
 Just be careful whenever refinancing federal student loans as you will lose some benefits such as income-based repayment.